← Blog

 Poor Cultural Fit Costs

-A stat that makes every founder stop...
-89% of bad hires fail due to poor cultural fit, not lack of technical skills.
+Some research on bad hire costs suggests that the majority of bad hires fail due to poor cultural fit, not lack of technical skills.

-When someone doesn't fit your culture, the damage spreads like a wildfire.
-Research shows that low morale becomes the biggest cost associated with bad hires, resulting in lost productivity, less customer-focused behavior, and counterproductive behaviors across the team.
-The worst part is when potential customers start having poor experiences because that person isn't aligned with your values.
+When someone doesn’t fit your culture, the damage spreads like a wildfire.
+One analysis of the unexpected costs of poor culture fit hires found that low morale becomes the biggest burden, resulting in lost productivity, less customer-focused behavior, and counterproductive behaviors across the team.
+The worst part is when potential customers start having poor experiences because that person isn’t aligned with your values.

 The contingency model makes cultural fit assessment nearly impossible.
 Recruiters working on tight timelines with multiple competing roles can’t invest the time needed to understand your company culture and assess candidates in-depth.